kxtika/robotics-ai-society/README.md

 - Monitor error: If the monitor is not displaying output, ensure you're using the correct serial port.

 For more detailed troubleshooting, check the Espressif documentation.

----

-License

-This project is licensed under the MIT License.
-See the LICENSE file for details.